Beechy: Recreation

+Sand Castles and Sunken Hill

+The Sand Castles and Sunken Hill formations are 7.2 km south-west of Beechy, north of Lake Diefenbaker.
+The scenic giant Sand Castles were formed due to many years of wind and rain erosion.
+The Sunken Hill was formed from the sudden collapse of a subterranean natural gas pocket.
+The formations, which are on private land, were closed to the public in 2019 due to "increasing visitation and associated risks".

 Health care

 Originally, Beechy's health services consisted of just one medical practitioner, and the "hospital" was based out of a private residence, with extra rooms built on for wards.
 This hospital was used until 1966, when the Beechy Union Hospital was opened.
 In 1991, the Beechy Union Hospital was closed by the provincial government and the building now serves as a clinic.

 Education

 Schoolchildren in the RM of Victory No. 226 are bussed to Beechy for their education.